arielherself/espresso/README.md

 <em>3 across </em>Where even a recession might not reduce inflation (6)

+## Corruption at FIFA

+Of the 22 men on FIFA’s Executive Committee in 2010 who voted to award the 2018 World Cup to Russia and the 2022 edition to Qatar, more than half of them have been accused, indicted or convicted of corruption, according to Nick Harris, a journalist.
+For years football’s global governing body was a rotten organisation, more concerned with feathering the nests of its leaders than promoting the game around the world.

+But in recent years investigative journalists and law enforcement officials have been applying more scrutiny.
+The reckoning for a generation of football administrators, most notably Sepp Blatter, who was FIFA’s president for 17 years, is the subject of a new Netflix documentary, “FIFA Uncovered”, released next week.
+The [World Cup in Qatar](https://te.arielherself.xyz/middle-east-and-africa/2022/11/02/qatar-races-to-ready-itself-for-an-unusual-world-cup), which starts in a fortnight, will be an exercise in damage limitation for FIFA, before it can turn its attention to the 2026 event.
+Co-hosted by America, Canada and Mexico, that tournament has so far escaped the whiff of corruption.

 ## The winners of this week’s quiz

 Thank you to everyone who took part in this week’s quiz.
 The winners, chosen at random from each continent, were: